rediscovery-io/remo-python/README.md

 Remo is an open-access web-based platform for managing, annotating and visualizing Computer Vision datasets.

+It is designed to be your team's private platform to manage images in an end-to-end fashion.

+The idea behind is simple: data is your most precious asset, you have to make sure you keep track of all of it: annotations, predictions, images and metadata.

-Use Remo to:
+**Use Remo to:**

-- **visualise and inspect** datasets and annotations
+- **visualize and inspect** datasets, annotations, statistics
-- **organise and search** your images
+- **organize and search** your images
-- **visualise statistics** like # objects per class
 - **quickly annotate as a team**

+**Configuration:**

-It can be installed on on Windows, Linux, Mac or directly in Google Colab Notebooks.
+- Runs on Windows, Linux, Mac or directly in Google Colab Notebooks
+- Can be used on a private server to be accessed as a team
-It can be accessed from within Jupyter Notebooks, a browser tab or on its own app.
+- Can be accessed from within Jupyter Notebooks, a browser tab or on its own app

+**Supported data:**

+- Images can be loaded as jpeg, jpgs, png, tiff
+- Annotations can be imported and exported in a variety of formats (CoCo, Pascal, CSV, etc)
+- Support for polygons, bounding boxes, image labels and tags

-See it in action:
+**See it in action:**

 <p align="center">Visualizing Datasets in Jupyter: standard Python vs Remo</p>
 <p align="center"><img width="500" src="https://i.imgur.com/LQohoPl.gif"></p>